txdat/notes/obsidian/engineering/system design/topics/consistent hashing.md

 ![[Pasted image 20240823154815.png | 600]]

-- consistent hashing aid cloud computing by minimizing the movement of data when number of nodes changes due to scaling
+- consistent hashing aids cloud computing by minimizing the movement of data when number of nodes changes due to scaling
-- nodes mayn't be uniform distributed -> virtual nodes -> improve load balancing and prevent hotspots (receive too much requests). the nodes with higher capacity will have more positions (or virtual nodes) on hash ring
+- nodes may not be uniformly distributed -> virtual nodes -> improve load balancing and prevent hotspots (receive too much requests). the nodes with higher capacity will have more positions (or virtual nodes) on hash ring

 # optimization
 - multi-probe